The world looks best in a portrait mode. So does our website :)

 One of Tata Chemicals’ lasting legacies was its ability to look beyond business and strive for the greater good of the country.
 In 1974, the then MD Darbari Seth set up the Tata Energy Research Institute (subsequently renamed The Energy Research Institute) to research and develop alternative forms of energy.

 In 1980, the company set up the Tata Chemicals Society for Rural Development (TCSRD), its social development arm.
-Over the years, TCSRD has done stellar work in uplifting the Okhai region, in which Tata Chemicals’ facility is located.
+Over the years, TCSRD has done stellar work in uplifting the Okhamandal region, where the Tata Chemicals’ facility is located.
 Besides TCSRD, the company has set up other bodies such as the Okhai Centre, Uday Foundation, the Tata Chemicals Golden Jubilee Foundation, the Ncourage Social Enterprise Foundation and others, which work on social issues like clean drinking water, ensuring livelihoods and women’s empowerment.

 Handmade and homegrown

-Tata Chemicals has transformed the lives of numerous women artisans in Okhamandal, a province in Jamnagar district that has been home to the company since 1939.
-Their handiwork, sold under the brand name, Okhai, now sees them firmly established as women artisans and entrepreneurs.
+In Okhamandal, a taluka in Jamnagar district and home to the company’s facility since 1939, Tata Chemicals has transformed the lives of numerous women artisans.
+Their handiwork, sold under the brand name Okhai now sees them firmly established as artisans and entrepreneurs.

-That fledgling brand is today a collective of women artisans around the country, many of them hailing from economically and socially backward communities.
-The brand has grown exponentially during the Covid lockdown to represent and benefit artisans in other places as well.
-Today the Okhai community is 24,000 artisans strong.
+The fledgling brand is today a collective of women artisans around the country, many of them hailing from economically and socially backward communities.
+The brand grew exponentially during the Covid-19 lockdowns to represent and benefit artisans in other places as well.
+Today, the Okhai community is 24,000 artisans strong.

 It has expanded its reach to artisans in Babrala in Uttar Pradesh and Haldia in West Bengal.
-It is also working towards bringing Taj Group’s weavers in Varanasi, Tata Consumer Products’ natural dye workers in Munnar, Tata Motors’ chikankari artisans in Lucknow and Tata Chemicals’ very own Masai craftswomen from Magadi in Kenya into the ambit of Okhai.
+It is also working towards bringing the Indian Hotel Company’s weavers in Varanasi, Tata Consumer Products’ natural dye workers in Munnar, Tata Motors’ chikankari artisans in Lucknow and Tata Chemicals’ very own Masai craftswomen from Magadi in Kenya into the ambit of Okhai.

 Saving the whale shark